 John Hughes has been the Vicar of Karori Anglican Churches since 1999.

 His role encompasses leadership of the parish staff and is responsible for the parish fulfilling it’s mission and goals.
 John has an overall responsibility for all the outreach ministries in the parish, discipleship, and small groups.

 Within the Diocese of Wellington he is a part of the core team for 3DM discipleship.
-In the wider church, John is currently a member of general Synod and overseas commissary to the Bishop of the Diocese of St Mark the Evangelist.
+In the wider church, John is currently overseas commissary to the Bishop of the Diocese of St Mark the Evangelist.
 He is also a strong supporter of New Wine.

 John is married to Janet (who works for our Early Childhood Education Centre) and they have two adult children (Kathleen and Andrew) and a grandson (Elijah) and a granddaughter (Grace).
 His interests include woodwork, cooking and he has a fondness for chocolate!

 Ian Cook – married to Ruth (Roo) with three kids – Joseph (16) , Leonie (15) and Theo (12) - is the Children Families and Youth minister at Karori Anglican Church, and is also an ordained Anglican priest.